Factory Theatre: Leadership History

-English left in 1995 and Michael Springate came on as artistic director for one season, 1995-96.
-At this point, the theatre experienced a financial downturn, and it was widely feared that the company might close for good.
-However, Gass returned in 1996 to resume the artistic directorship with the intention of putting the theatre back on its feet.
+Michael Springate replaced English as creative director for the 1995–96 season after he left in 1995.
+The theatre had hit a rough patch financially at this point, and there was widespread concern that it might permanently close.
+But Gass came back in 1996 to take over as creative director once more with the goal of getting the theatre back on its feet.
 His decision to perform all six of the plays in George F. Walker's Suburban Motel as a full season brought the theatre a remarkably swift return to popularity, relevance, and financial prosperity.

 Factory purchased its heritage facility in March 1999.